gomods/athens/docs/content/configuration/storage.md

 ## Minio

 [Minio](https://www.minio.io/) is an open source object storage server.
-If you never used minio you can read this [quick start guide](https://docs.minio.io/)
+If you never used minio you can read this [quick start guide](https://docs.minio.io/).
+Several block storages like Digital Ocean Spaces and Alibaba OSS are compatible with Minio.
+Any block storage that can use the Minio interface is supported by Minio.

 ##### Configuration: